karask/python-bitcoin-utils/CONTRIBUTING.md

 ### 6. Documentation Contributions

 Help improve the documentation by submitting corrections, clarifications, or examples.
 Update the README or other documentation files as needed.

-### 7. Release Process

-The project follows semantic versioning (MAJOR.MINOR.PATCH):
-- MAJOR version for incompatible API changes
-- MINOR version for new functionality in a backward-compatible manner
-- PATCH version for backward-compatible bug fixes

-When contributing changes that would necessitate a version bump, please indicate the suggested version change in your PR description.

 ## Code of Conduct